sdegutis/sdegutis.github.io/books/HolyHourAdoration.md

 You need not use Barclay.
 You can read anyone who knows Scripture well, and who is not interested in just... whether or not there's a proto- or deutero-Isaiah, and then in the end they don't know there's an Isaiah!
 I picked up a 2 volume study on the Gospel of John, and there would be 40 references to books at the end of each text — meter, no poetry!
 It's very much like modern sex, it's all technology, 'how to'.
 And, there isn't any spirit in it!
 Christ isn't there!
 You cut the pages of many of our theological text books today and ink runs out - not blood!

-So it may not be Barclay but let it be someone, and you have to have that.
+So it may not be Barclay but let it be someone *[editor's note: Fulton Sheen wrote such a book himself, called [Life of Christ](https://www.amazon.com/Life-Christ-Fulton-J-Sheen/dp/0385132204), which is still available for sale today]*, and you have to have that.
 You it because we're busy men, and we need someone who will interpret Scripture for us.
 And believe me Barclay is the best preparation in the world.
 And when you good lay people hear good sermons in your churches from now on — Barclay...
 Barclay!
 So you can say “oh Barclay gave him that idea!”
 And that's alright, you drink in Barclay.

 And then later on, if you want, write to me and I'll give you the names of other treatises.
 But there are great classics.
 And many are writing about the Good Lord who understand him, his Priesthood and his Victimhood.
 And they can give us great inspiration.